If you ask me

 But as a fellow language learner and realist, I have to say that learning a language is an extremely difficult and time-consuming task.
 And for a quick fix, there would need to be some extreme measures taken on behalf of the learner to have any hope of getting anywhere near their target language level.

-If I had a magic chip that I could insert into your brain to get you there any faster than your own learning capabilities will allow, I would be a millionaire… No forget that!
+If I had a magic chip that I could insert into your brain to get you there any faster than your own learning capabilities allow, I would be a millionaire… No forget that!
 I would be a billionaire!
 A trillionaire!

 I should patent that… somebody?